 Studies special topics in genre studies; specially designed for English majors.
 Topics vary each semester.
 May be repeated for a total of 6 credit hours for different topics.

-ENGL 4039 - Critical Thinking in English Studies
+ENGL 4039 - Capstone in Literary Studies

 Primary Instructor